SaaStacked/saastack/CONTRIBUTING.md

 There is no suggestion or contribution that you could make that would be too minor or meaningless.

-We are all human and we all make mistakes every day, so even minor typos and corrections to any part of this product are always more than welcome.
+We are all human, and we all make mistakes every day, so even minor typos and corrections to any part of this product are always more than welcome.

 Improving the clarity of the code and of the documentation is very welcome and super important.
 No one person can get this right on their own.
 They only have one perspective, and we are all biased and shaped by our own experiences.
 And none of us is (or looks like) the end-user of the product we produce.
 So if you can help shape this product to improve the end user's experience of it, please make a contribution small or large.